 The process of setting targets for housing growth, a necessary precursor to updating Housing Elements, is called the Regional Housing Needs Allocation (RHNA).
-The state mandates that different California regions begin their eight-year housing planning cycle on a staggered basis identified by the Department of Housing and Community Development (HCD).
+The state mandates that different California regions begin their eightyear housing planning cycle on a staggered basis identified by the HCD.
 HCD determines housing demand for the state and subsequently, allocates this housing demand by region upon consultation with the regional Council of Governments (COG).
 The COG for each region then plans for this demand by distributing the need among all of its constituent cities and counties.
-By law, the methodology the COG uses to allocate the housing must comply with State policy objectives in the Government Code and be adopted through a fair and open public process.

-The task of allocating the housing need among the nine county San Francisco Bay Area falls to the Association of Bay Area Governments/Metropolitan Transportation Commission (ABAG/MTC).
-Once each jurisdiction receives its final RHNA, they must amend their Housing Element to show how it plans to accommodate the growth allocation, including identifying and zoning sites appropriately, according to state law requirements.
+By law, the methodology the COG uses to allocate the housing need must comply with State policy objectives in the Government Code and be adopted through a public process.
+The task of allocating the housing needs among the nine county San Francisco Bay Area falls to the Association of Bay Area Governments/Metropolitan Transportation Commission (ABAG/MTC).
+Once each jurisdiction receives its final RHNA from ABAG, they must amend their Housing Element to show how it plans to accommodate the growth allocation, including identifying and zoning sites appropriately, according to state law requirements.
 Cupertino's next Housing Element update is expected in 2022 with the housing allocation process occurring in 2021.

 State law allows the formation of subregions to conduct an allocation process parallel to, but separate from, the regional COG process.
 Jurisdictions that have not been satisfied with housing allocation occurring at the geographically larger regional level (COG) have formed their own RHNA subregions to develop their own methodology and allocate housing in a more locally relevant regional level.
-In the subregional process, the COG assigns a percentage of the region's total housing need to the subregion.
-The subregion is then able to allocate the RHNA to its members using its own methodology, provided that the subregion's methodology is consistent with the objectives listed in Government Code section 65584(d) and follows the state-mandated public process for assigning allocations or could accept the allocation assigned by the COG and then determine whether there are any local trades may be conducted.
-The most important specific limitation is that every city and county must be assigned at least some very low and low-income units under Government Code section 65584.04(i)(2).
+In the subregional process, the COG assigns a percentage of the region's total housing need to the subregion as a whole.
+The subregion then has the ability to either allocate the RHNA to its members using its own methodology, provided that the subregion's methodology is consistent with the objectives listed in Government Code section 65584(d) and follows the state-mandated public process for assigning allocations, or it could accept the allocation assigned by the COG and then determine whether there are any local housing needs allocation trades that may/could be conducted.
+The most important specific limitation from state law is that every city and county must be assigned at least some very low and low-income units under Government Code section 65584.04(i)(2).

 Once a subregion arrives at a final allocation, including any trades between member jurisdictions, the subregional allocations must be submitted to the COG for approval, and the COG retains the ability to modify the allocations, if necessary, to meet state law requirements.
 In the ABAG/MTC region, of which Cupertino is a part, subregions were formed in Napa, San Mateo and Solano counties for the 2015-2023 RHNA cycle.
 The jurisdictions in these subregions worked together to allocate their housing allocation based on local factors, and ABAG/MTC approved agreed-upon distribution.
 As an example, in the fifth Housing Cycle, of the 21 jurisdictions in the San Mateo subregion, seven jurisdictions did not see any changes to their COG allocated RHNA allocations, nine jurisdictions had a reduction in their RHNA allocations and 5 jurisdictions had an increase.
 In most cases, jurisdictions that were willing to accept more units did so because they had already contemplated the development of a higher number of units in their adopted general plan.